-There are a number of different types of creatines available such as creatine monohydrate, Ethyl Ester, Serum, Citrate and Malate.
-Basically, all types of creatine do the same job, but that’s not what a lot of supplement companies will have you believe.
+Basically, all types of creatine do the same job, but that’s not what a lot of supplement companies want you to believe.

 But really, it’s all just creatine, with the only real difference between them being solubility and absorption speed.
 Not a single study exists that definitively shows any other type of creatine to be superior to monohydrate.

-All the major studies out there have been done on Creatine monohydrate, time and time again they have proven it’s effectiveness at safely increasing strength and muscle cell volume.
+All the major, and most in depth studies out there have been done on Creatine monohydrate, time and time again they have proven its effectiveness at safely at increasing strength and muscle cell volume.

 …If it ain’t broke, don’t fix it!

 Don’t get suckered by the next big creatine marketing campaign.

 Put your money away and stick to the proven, easily available, and low cost creatine monohydrate powder.

 There are a variety of successful dosing protocols, but the most common and well-studied is to front load with a large dose, followed by a maintenance dose.